MooZonkey/autoexec/README.md

 I have been working on this project for a long time now.
-There isn't much else I can add or change to improve things furhter.
 This readme section will serve as a repository for my perosnal favorite configuration changes to TF2.